 Training Programme Directors cover a variety of specialties.
-Most Training Programme Directors are seconded one day per week from their substantive clinical role to act as specialty advisors.
-You can find out who your Training Programme Director is here.
+Our Training Programme Directors are seconded one or two days per week from their substantive role to act as specialty advisors.
+You can find out who the Training Programme Directors are here.

-The Role of Health Education England (HEE) and NHS England (NHSE)
+The Role of NHS England

-In 2021 HEE established 7 regional multi-professional Faculties to work with the Centre for Advancing Practice to lead and promote advanced practitioners as part of the workforce solution and support service change.
+In 2021 NHS England established 7 regional multi-professional Faculties to work with the Centre for Advancing Practice to lead and promote advanced practitioners as part of the workforce solution and support service change.
 The Centre for Advancing Practice leads on policy, programme accreditation, individual practitioner recognition, the development of credentials and relevant evaluation and research.
-All trainee and advanced clinical practitioners are directly responsible to an employer and remain accountable to their professional regulatory body i.e., Nursing and Midwifery council (NMC) GPhC (General Pharmaceutical Council) or the Health and Care Professions Council (HCPC).
+All trainee and advanced practitioners are directly responsible to an employer and remain accountable to their professional regulatory body i.e., Nursing and Midwifery council (NMC) GPhC (General Pharmaceutical Council) or the Health and Care Professions Council (HCPC).

-On 1st April 2023, HEE ceased to exist as a separate entity and merged to become part of the new NHS England, and the regional faculties for Advancing Practice now form part of NHS England's Workforce, Training and Education directorate.
-You may still see HEE referred to throughout this document, as work completed and published prior to the merge were HEE authored.
-For you as trainee advanced clinical practitioners however, the Faculty are still here to support you in exactly the same way.
+On 1st April 2023, Health Education England ceased to exist as a separate entity and merged to become part of the new NHS England, and the regional faculties for Advancing Practice now form part of NHS England's Workforce, Training and Education directorate.